palkeo/pakala/README.md

 How does it works?
 What does it do?
 -----------------------------------

-See the [introductory article](https://www.palkeo.com/projets/ethereum/pakala.html) for more information.
+See the [introductory article](https://www.palkeo.com/projets/ethereum/pakala.html) for more information and a demo.